lorenzofox3/zora-node/README.md

 * yet the fastest

-See the user experience when running a test program made of 12 files with 8 test compared to other popular frameworks.
+See the user experience when running a test program made of 12 files with 8 tests compared to other popular frameworks.
 A test being:
 ```javascript
     test('test', async function (assert) {